Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 search db = *BOOLEAN* (default: *no*) **(V)**

-> Use fast CNID database namesearch instead of slow recursive filesystem search.
-Relies on a consistent CNID database, i.e. Samba or local filesystem access lead to inaccurate or wrong results.
-Works only for "dbd" CNID db volumes.
+> Use fast CNID database namesearch instead of slow recursive filesystem search for Classic Mac OS - Mac OS X 10.3 clients.
+>
+> ***NOTE:*** Relies on a consistent CNID database for accurate search results.
+Interacting with the AFP volume with other file sharing protocols, or doing local filesystem access on the host without using **nad**(1) will lead to an inaccurate CNID database that has to be repaired with **dbd**(1).

 stat vol = *BOOLEAN* (default: *yes*) **(V)**